Businesses have their work cut out when it comes to selling their products and services to schools.

 Your school contact is accountable to many different decision-makers and stakeholders.
 Their structure requires clear timescales, frequent communication and precise standards to be met.
 This is particularly true of state schools, who are constantly being scrutinised by the government.

-Selling to schools isn’t always simple.
+Selling products to schools isn’t always simple.
 No matter how compelling your product, or how beneficial your service would be, you’re fighting an uphill battle.

 With limited budgets, demanding schedules and offers from other businesses just like yours, it’s easy to see that getting your message across could be a challenge.